 Skip to contents

-markeR is an R package designed to provide a modular, flexible framework for evaluating gene sets as phenotypic markers using transcriptomic data.
-It supports researchers in both quantitative analysis and visual exploration of gene set behaviour across experimental or clinical phenotypes.
+markeR is an R package that provides a modular and extensible framework for the systematic evaluation of gene sets as phenotypic markers using transcriptomic data.
+The package is designed to support both quantitative analyses and visual exploration of gene set behaviour across experimental and clinical phenotypes.

-In this vignette, we will illustrate markeR functionalities using a pre-processed gene expression dataset and metadata derived from the Marthandan et al. (2016) study (GSE63577).
-This dataset contains human fibroblast samples cultured under two conditions: replicative senescence and proliferative control.
+In this vignette, we demonstrate the core functionalities of markeR using a pre-processed gene expression dataset and associated metadata from Marthandan et al. (2016) (GSE63577).
+This dataset comprises human fibroblast samples cultured under two experimental conditions: replicative senescence and proliferative control.

 The primary objectives of markeR are to:

-• Provide flexible options for both score-based and enrichment-based analyses.
+• Provide a unified interface for complementary analytical strategies, including score-based and enrichment-based methods.

-• Enable comparison of user-defined signatures against reference gene sets (e.g., MSigDB) for biological interpretation.
+• Enable systematic comparison of user-defined gene sets with curated reference collections (e.g., MSigDB) to enhance biological interpretability.

-• Score-based methods: log2-median, ranking, and single-sample GSEA (ssGSEA) to quantify the coordinated expression of genes in a set.
+• Score-based methods: log2-median expression, ranking approaches, and single-sample gene set enrichment analysis (ssGSEA) to quantify coordinated expression within a gene set.

-• Enrichment-based methods: GSEA using moderated t- or B-statistics, with options to handle unidirectional and bidirectional gene sets.
+• Enrichment-based methods: GSEA using moderated t- or B-statistics.

-• Gene-level exploration: expression heatmaps, violin plots, ROC curves, AUC calculations, effect size measures, and PCA analysis to assess individual gene contributions.
+• Gene-level exploration: expression heatmaps, violin plots, ROC curve analysis, area under the curve (AUC) calculations, effect size estimation, and principal component analysis (PCA) to characterise the contribution of individual genes.

 Install the latest development release of markeR from GitHub with: